Perfex CRM Webhooks — 100+ Events, HMAC-Signed

 • ticket.reply_added

-New reply posted to ticket
+A reply is added to a ticket

 • ticket.closed